Cristiane541/StaticOverloadedMethods/README.md

 # Static and Overloaded Methods

-This program uses the random math java class, the concept of a static and overloaded method
+This program uses the random math java class and the concept of a static and overloaded method